shabin5785/Golang_notes/README.md

 - file with main fn can be named anything..
 Not jut main...but nice to do that so we can easily identify.

+- go run , runs the file while go build creates an executable which we can run ourselves.